Read time: 3 minutes

 - Spending time in nature has been linked to improved health markers.

-- 5 ways spending time outdoors works, scientifically, to boost wellbeing.
+- Five ways spending time outdoors works, scientifically, to boost well-being.

 - How to spend time marveling at a sunset to reap these natural benefits.

 Famed neurologist and author, Oliver Sacks, M.D., often celebrated the healing power of nature, proclaiming that “gardens and nature are more powerful than any medication.”
 He recounts watching a friend’s severe Tourette’s syndrome disappear (at least, for a short time) while hiking in a remote desert and a woman he met who was severely immobilized by Parkinson’s becoming fully mobile once she was led into a garden.

 Research shows that our environments can directly impact our stress levels.
 What you are experiencing at any given moment—through sight, sound, smell, or touch—changes not only your emotional state, but also how your entire central nervous system works.